ogulyurdakul/ogulyurdakul.github.io/_pages/cv.md

 :   Specialization Area: Biomedical Engineering
 :   CGPA: 3.76 / 4.00

-## Experience
+## Professional Experience
 July 2021: Teaching Assistant
-:   [Neuromatch Academy](https://academy.neuromatch.io) Computational Neuroscience track, Tutorial TA :   Duties included:
-:   :   dfkjdkfdkf
+:   *[Neuromatch Academy](https://academy.neuromatch.io) Computational Neuroscience track, Tutorial TA* :   *I was responsible for a pod in NMA-CN online summer school.
+I helped them go over tutorials about fundamental topics on computational neuroscience and develop a project, answered their questions about the coding exercises and the underlying theory.*

 Summer 2019: Summer Intern in Research
-:   Karunya Institute of Technology and Sciences, Department of Instrumentation Engineering :   Supervisors: M.S.P.
-Subathra & S. Thomas George
+:   *Karunya Institute of Technology and Sciences, Department of Instrumentation Engineering* :   *Supervisors: M.S.P.
+Subathra & S. Thomas George* :   **

-:   Duties included: Merging pull requests
+Fall 2018 & Spring 2020: Part-Time Student Assistant
+:   *METU Department of Mathematics*
+:   *I was the student assistant for the course MA153 Calculus for Mathematics Students I (Fall 2018) and MA154 Calculus for Mathematics Students II (Spring 2020); and I graded weekly assignments and provided feedback to students.*

+Summer 2018: Summer Intern
+:   *IBM Turkey, Istanbul Office*
+:   *Observed on the field the process of data center migration.
+Helped the team in various tasks.*

 ## Skills
 * Skill 1